- Go Hiking

 Continue south on the red-blazed Brook Trail, which follows a footpath along Breakneck Brook.
 In another quarter of a mile, you’ll reach an intersection with the yellow-blazed Undercliff Trail, which joins briefly.
 Just ahead, the Undercliff Trail leaves to the right, crossing a bridge over the brook, but you should continue ahead along the red-blazed Brook Trail, which follows an eroded carriage road along the brook.

 After passing a small abandoned concrete building and an old concrete dam on the right, you’ll come to a fork.
 Bear left here onto the blue-blazed Cornish Trail, which follows an old road through the former estate of Edward G. Cornish, who served as Chairman of the Board of the National Lead Company.

-The road passes a large cement-and-stone cistern on the right, then curves around two switchbacks and continues with a concrete pavement.
-Soon, the stone ruins of the Cornish mansion are visible below to the right (a side road leads down to the ruins).
-The paved road descends steadily towards Route 9D, where it ends at a gate.
-Just before the gate, the Cornish Trail turns left, crosses a wet area on rocks and stumps, and continues along a footpath parallel to Route 9D for about a quarter of a mile to end just before the parking area where the hike began.
+The paved road descends steadily to Route 9D, where it ends at a gate.
+Just before the gate, the Cornish Trail turns left and continues on a footpath parallel to Route 9D for a quarter mile, ending just before the parking area where the hike began.